Start

 go build -o "$HOME/bin/gitcrawl" ./cmd/gitcrawl

-# Create config + database under ~/.config/gitcrawl.
+# Create config + database under the platform default runtime paths.

 gitcrawl init